dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerstore/prerequisite/_index.md

 The following requirements must be fulfilled in order to successfully use the NVMe protocols with the CSI PowerStore driver:

-- All OpenShift or Kubernetes nodes connecting to Dell storage arrays must use unique host NVMe Qualified Names (NQNs).
+- All Kubernetes nodes connecting to Dell storage arrays must use unique host NVMe Qualified Names (NQNs).

 - The driver requires the NVMe command-line interface (nvme-cli) to manage the NVMe clients and targets.
 The NVMe CLI tool is installed in the host using the following command on RPM oriented Linux distributions.